Training and Resources for Managing the Quality of Environmental and Property Condition Third Party Reports

 - Property Condition Reports Review Aid (New): This aid may be used in conjunction with the Property Condition and Environmental Reports Best Practices when reviewing property condition reports.

-- Certificate of Equivalent Experience and Expertise (New): We recognize that there are consultants who, despite not meeting all of the Freddie Mac Multifamily Seller/Servicer Guide(Guide) qualification requirements, are trusted by our Seller/Servicers, and are experienced and possess sufficient expertise to undertake quality inspections and prepare acceptable reports.
+- Equivalent Experience and Expertise Certificate (New): We recognize that there are consultants who, despite not meeting all of the Freddie Mac Multifamily Seller/Servicer Guide(Guide) qualification requirements, are trusted by our Seller/Servicers, and are experienced and possess sufficient expertise to undertake quality inspections and prepare acceptable reports.
 With this in mind, we developed the Certificate of Equivalent Experience and Expertise.
 Utilizing the certificate, Seller/Servicers may retain a consultant that does not meet the Guide requirements for experience and education without obtaining our prior approval.
 With this certificate, Seller/Servicers are taking on the responsibility of qualifying consultants based on their alternative qualifications which must be described.
 Certificates need to be uploaded to the Document Management System (DMS) when the report is submitted to Freddie Mac each time a non-qualified consultant is used.

 Third Party Reporting Best Practices Forums